pedrocoquito/boardgamegeek-data-pipeline/README.md

 | `Mechanics`                                            | Mechanics that are used in the game                                                               | String           |
 | `Domains`                                              | Domains or categories that the game belongs to                                                    | String           |

-- The file is stored in the `data/raw/` folder with the name `BGG_Data_Set.csv`.
+- The file is stored in the `data/raw/` folder as `BGG_Data_Set.csv`.
-- The script `processDataset.py`, located in the `scripts/` folder, was used to consider only games published between the years 2001 and 2021.
-The file `dataset.csv` in the `data/processed/` folder was created with this script.
+- The script `processDataset.py` in the `scripts/` folder was used to filter games published between 2001 and 2021.
+The resulting file `dataset.csv` is in the `data/processed/` folder.

 ## Data Model Choice

-The star schema was used, where we have a fact table and dimension tables.
+The star schema was used, which includes a fact table and dimension tables.

 ### Facts Table (facts)